Luther F. Tilden: Legacies

 The National Register of Historic Places designated a house that Tilden built for his son as a historic place.

 A street in Winter Garden is named for the Tilden family.

-Luther F. Tilden and his family were honored in a Winter Garden Heritage Foundation exhibit in 2022.
+Tilden and his family were honored in a Winter Garden Heritage Foundation exhibit in 2022.

 Tildenville, a Census-designated Place, still bears his name.
 Various local businesses and institutions use the name, such as Tildenville Elementary School.

-Finally, many histories of West Orange County acknowledge the impact Luther F. Tilden and his family had on the local economy and culture.
+Many histories of West Orange County acknowledge the impact Tilden and his family had on the local economy and culture.
 Examples include, Oakland - The Early Years by Eve Bacon, History of Orange County Florida by William Blackman, and My Darlings: A Memoir by Grace Mather-Smith.